ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/social-sharing.md

 We can use various <a href="https://capacitorjs.com/docs/plugins" target="_blank">Capacitor Plugins</a> in order to provide access to native APIs.
 We have already done this to a certain degree with our use of the <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Storage</a> plugin.
 That plugin, however, works completely behind the scenes, so we can't really "experience" anything with it.

-Some plugins, though, provide native functionallity that the user interacts with directly.
+Some plugins, though, provide native functionality that the user interacts with directly.
 The <a href="https://capacitorjs.com/docs/apis/share" target="_blank">Social Sharing</a> plugin is one of those.
 In this lab we will update the code to use that plugin to allow us to share tea tasting notes with our friends.

 ```bash
 npm i @capacitor/share